 - Signature Health Care (Brockton Hospital)

 “I just started my new job as a Mental Health Clinician with Massachusetts General Hospital where I will be doing some crisis counseling.
 WJC prepared me for this exciting opportunity with their many elective opportunities to focus on trauma and the well-rounded education with their required courses taught by experienced and insightful professors.”

 —Lyndsey Brinson, LMHC at Massachusetts General Hospital, Clinical Mental Health Counseling Graduate

 There are many employment opportunities in the Boston area and throughout the United States for qualified counselors.
 Once you have completed your post-master's work experience requirements and have passed the national licensing examination (known as the NCMHE), mental health counselors can also pursue independent practice.
 In Massachusetts, licensed mental health counselors are known as LMHCs.

 At William James College, our Couples and Family Therapy Area of Emphasis leads to licensure as a Marriage and Family Therapist, also known as an LMFT.
 Students are required to take three additional credits to obtain this credential for a total of 63 credits.
-This allows students to have dual licensure.
+This process allows students to have dual licensure.

 |Job Title||National Salary Range|

 The need for master's level mental health counselors is now greater than ever.
 The Bureau of Labor Statistics reports on national employment growth for these professions.